payatu/vuln-nodejs-app/solutions/solutions.md

 ## 4. IDOR

-Application is loading Notes saved in the user account based on the userid supplied in url path your goal is to access notes saved in **`vulnlabAdmin`** user account by performing IDOR.
+Application is loading Notes saved in a user account based on userid supplied in the URL path your goal is to access notes saved in **`vulnlabAdmin`** user account by performing IDOR.

 **Request method & endpoint**